 Land trusts have become an essential tool for conservation, preserving wilderness, water, farms, and historic sites at local, regional, and landscape-level scales.
 Is it a mistake to place our trust in the legal contracts that have come to define modern conservation?
 Does entrusting a person or organization with the wellbeing of the land confer special obligation?

 In the wild world beyond the realm of human experience, do animals exhibit trust?
 Do plants?
 On a more personal level, how do we learn to rely on others, and what does it mean to trust our instincts?
 How, in the face of overwhelming evidence on the looming impacts of climate change and resource scarcity, can we maintain our faith in the future?
 Yet how can we lose our certainty in a world that includes such grace and beauty?

-Volume 21 of Whole Terrain seeks provocative, insightful, and original explorations on the theme of Metamorphosis that encompass the full range and scope of environmental practice.
-We welcome essays, personal reflections, investigative journalism, short fiction, creative non-fiction, visual art, graphic novel excerpts, and poetry that examine any and all aspects of Metamorphosis.
-Prose submissions are limited to 2,000 words, and should be double-spaced with numbered pages and word count noted.
+For Volume 22, Whole Terrain seeks original submissions that consider the theme of Trust in the context of environmental practice.
+We welcome essays, personal reflections, journalism, short fiction, creative non-fiction, visual art, graphic novel excerpts, and poetry.
+Prose submissions are limited to 2000 words and should be double-spaced with numbered pages and word count noted.
 Poetry submissions may include up to three separate poems.
-Electronic submissions to firstname.lastname@example.org are strongly encouraged.
+Electronic submission to firstname.lastname@example.org is strongly encouraged.

 Inquiries and submissions may be sent to: